neuppl/dappl/README.md

 ## Recreating experiments

-Replicating the experiments is expensive, requiring ~512GB of RAM.
+Replicating the experiments is expensive, requiring about 12 wall clock hours on ~512GB of RAM and an AMD EPYC CPU.
 A server or workstation is recommended.

 To replicate experiments, type into the console